PunchiiNadia/EarlyRoboticsCreations2023/obstacle_avoidance_robot/README.md

 ## 💡 Reflection
 **Technical:**
 Learning Arduino wiring, motor driver usage, sensor integration, and hands-on debugging in physical builds.
-I also practiced basic soldering by attaching the ultrasonic sensor wires directly to the motor driver shield to secure the connections.
-After soldering, I reinforced the joint with tape to prevent loosening during movement.
-This experience helped me understand the importance of stable electrical connections and taught me how careful assembly contributes to reliable robot behavior.
+I also gained practical experience with soldering by attaching the ultrasonic sensor wires to the motor driver shield and soldering the TT motor wires to strengthen their electrical connections.
+After soldering, I reinforced the joints with tape to prevent loosening during movement.
+These tasks helped me understand how secure electrical connections and careful assembly directly influence robot stability, responsiveness, and overall performance.
+Through this, I developed a clearer foundation in both electrical reliability and the physical side of robotic engineering.

 **Personal:**
 Developing patience, persistence, and resilience through trial-and-error problem solving and repeated iteration.